Gesundes Kinzigtal Integrated Care - what is it about ?

 Furthermore, if in the course of such an evaluation several kinds of data are to be analyzed, it is sensible to engage a professional institution for this evaluation – an institution working independently from those who attempt to implement the new ideas into practice.
 In case of Gesundes Kinzigtal Integrated Care, the management company and the contracting health insurers have provided a considerable budget for an evaluation by independent research institutions.

-The evaluation by independent research institutions is coordinated by a separate coordination agency, EKIV („Evaluations-Koordinierungsstelle Integrierte Versorgung”).
-EKIV was established at the department of medical sociology at Freiburg University, Germany.
-EKIV is managed by Dr. Ulrich Stößel (head of EKIV) and Dr. Achim Siegel, M.P.H.
+The evaluation by independent research institutions was coordinated in 2006-11 by a separate coordination agency, EKIV („Evaluations-Koordinierungsstelle Integrierte Versorgung”).
+EKIV was established at the Department of Medical Sociology at Freiburg University, Germany.
+EKIV was managed by Dr. Ulrich Stößel (head of EKIV) and Dr. Achim Siegel, MPH.
+In the meantime, the evaluation studies which had begun in 2006-11, have been finished.
+More recent evaluation studies are now coordinated by the Department of General Practice at the University Medical Center, Freiburg (managing coordinator: Dr. Achim Siegel, MPH).

 What are the basic research questions?